fabric8io/elasticsearch-cloud-kubernetes/README.md

 In this example, we're going to use `servicedns` to look up the Elasticsearch cluster nodes to join.

+The following manifest uses 3 replication controllers to created Elasticsearch pods in 3 different modes:

+* master
+* data
+* client

+We use 2 services as well:

+* One to target the client pods so that all requests to the cluster go through the client nodes
+* A headless service to list all cluster endpoints managed by all 3 RCs.

+The DNS lookup is on the headless service name so that all existing nodes from the cluster are discovered on startup & the cluster is joined.

 ```json
 {
   "id": "elasticsearch-list",